-Nominations for the Women in IT Awards Ireland on 21st November 2018 are now CLOSED!
+Nominations for the Women in IT Awards Ireland are now open!

 The judges convene two weeks before the awards ceremony to review all of the finalists’ nominations.
 They will decide the winners based on the written submissions, so try to include as much information as possible.

 Please use the criteria (listed below) of the category you wish to enter to shape your written submission, as the judges will refer to each criteria to guide their decisions.
 Each written submission should be at least 400 words and a maximum of 600 words.
 There is no cost to nominate and you can enter as many categories as you wish.

 A member of the Women in IT Awards team will reach out to everyone who nominated around two months before the awards ceremony to tell them whether they have been shortlisted as a finalist.
 Good luck!

 Closing date 31 July